exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 A reward plugin computes amounts of so-called ``points`` earned by each user over a period of time.

-.. note:: The term ``point`` here is abstract and can represent anything meanfingful for the rewarding program.
+.. note:: The term ``point`` here is abstract and can represent anything meaningful for the rewarding program.
           Giving existing examples :
             - In gamification, point is a gamification point
             - In Kudos, point is a kudos